top of page

 Wind Turbines on Land

-Landowners that are interested in leasing land for a wind farm should understand the importance of wind speed around their property.
+Landowners who are interested in leasing land for a wind farm should understand the importance of wind speed around their property.
 Wind speed refers to the measurement of the velocity at which air moves horizontally.
 It is typically measured in units such as meters per second (m/s), miles per hour (mph), or knots.
 Wind speed is a fundamental parameter in understanding and harnessing wind energy.

 The primary purpose of wind farms is to generate electricity through wind turbines.
 The amount of power that can be harnessed from the wind is directly proportional to its speed.
 Higher wind speeds result in increased kinetic energy, which translates to greater power generation.
 Thus, selecting areas with consistently high wind speeds maximizes energy production potential.